Traffic jam severity

 Especially traffic jams in the regions of Antwerp and Brussels

 The longest and the highest number of traffic jams occur in the Antwerp and Brussels regions.
-In the Antwerp region, traffic jam severity rose faster than in and around Brussels.
+In the Antwerp region, traffic jam severity rose faster than in and around Brussels until the beginning of 2020.
 The Ghent region and the rest of Flanders are confronted with much fewer traffic jams on the main roads.

 Traffic jam severity: indicates the average scale of the traffic jams on a certain collection of roads.
 The indicator combines traffic jam length and traffic jam duration and is expressed in kilometre hours.